opengeos/segment-anything/README.md

   <img src="https://raw.githubusercontent.com/opengeos/segment-anything/pypi/assets/masks2.jpg?raw=true" width="61.5%" />
 </p>

+## Disclaimer

+I am not the author of the original implementation.
+This repository is a Python package that wraps the original implementation into a package.
+If you have any questions about the original implementation, please refer to the [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything).
+The original implementation is licensed under the Apache License, Version 2.0.

 ## Installation

 The code requires `python>=3.8`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.